KellyInnovation/FreshEyesSolutions/scentple.md

 			Differentiate yourself in the fragrance market with point of sale advertising, consumer engagement, and sample availability.
 		</p>
 		<p>
-			Scentple begins by playing short advertisements and provides brands opportunities to connect with customers throughout their self-guided fragrance journey.
+			The kiosk begins by playing short advertisements and provides brands opportunities to connect with customers throughout their self-guided fragrance journey.
 		</p>
 	</div>
 	<div class="row scentple--analytics">
     <h3>Data Analytics</h3>
 		<p>
-			Scentple monitors consumer engagement to help you discover new consumer fragrance trends in real time.
+			The kiosk monitors consumer engagement to help you discover new consumer fragrance trends in real time.
 		</p>
     <ul>
       <li>